 Strategy & Engagement Manager, Philanthropy Ireland

-Companies throughout Ireland are giving to great causes, and making a real difference to Irish society.
+Corporate giving in Ireland is giving to great causes, and making a real difference to Irish society.

-As giving in Ireland evolves, companies must adapt to the new environment.
-Key to effective giving, and successful approaches to Corporate Social Responsibility (CSR) will be the measuring and the communcaiton of impact corporate giving programmes are having on the issues they seek to address.
+As giving corporate giving in Ireland evolves, companies must adapt to the new environment.
+However communication and measurement tools are essential to successful approaches to Corporate Social Responsibility (CSR).
+Similarly, tracking the impact corporate giving programmes are having on the issues they seek to address.

 Should companies give?

-In 1970 Milton Friedman famously declared the sole social responsibility of a business as being to increase its profits and serve its shareholders.
-Since the publication of The Social Responsibility of Business is to Increase its Profits debate continued to focus on whether or not corporates should or need to participate in CSR activities.
-Almost fifty years on, there is a new interpretation of the social responsibilities of corporates, and it is being led by customer expectations and public pressures.
+In 1970, Milton Friedman declared the sole social responsibility of a business as being ‘increasing profits and serving shareholders’.
+Since it’s publication, the The Social Responsibility of Business is to Increase its Profits sparked debate.
+Also, it continued to focus on whether corporates should participate in corporate giving in Ireland activities.
+Almost fifty years on, there is a new interpretation of the social responsibilities of corporates.
+This is being led by customer expectations and public pressures.

 New Trends for corporate giving

 In Ireland, the landscape of corporate giving is changing.
-As companies develop their CSR strategies, new methods of community outreach and corporate giving have evolved.
+As companies develop their CSR strategies and Corporate giving in Ireland, new methods of community outreach and corporate giving have evolved.
 Strategic volunteering and the sharing of employee skills with not for profits have become the norm.
-These new forms of giving allow companies to fulfill the expectations of the public, and give employees an opportunity to give back.
-And there is real value in companies exploring these trends, both for the the causes they are supporting, and their staff.
+And new forms of giving allow companies to fulfill the expectations of the public, and give employees an opportunity to give back.
+There is also real value in companies exploring these trends, both for the the causes they are supporting, and their staff.

 Return on Investment